Pho-ever/FrontEnd_practices/README.md

 ## 5. ARTICLE PAGE
 - A single page article i decided to try out
 - Just plain HTML and CSS
-- Lorem ipsom used as content
+- Lorem ipsom used to fill in the content

 ![Annotation 2021-12-08 143420](https://user-images.githubusercontent.com/67446930/145218585-441aab71-00a6-4aa0-992c-3acd85b6e14d.jpg)